Buzaabah/FRS159/_modules/week-05.md

 - [Slides coming soon]
 - Pre-Class Reflection:
 - [Speech and Language Processing, An Introduction to Natural Language Processing, Computational Linguistics, and Speech Recognition with Language Models](https://web.stanford.edu/~jurafsky/slp3/ed3book.pdf) Third Edition by Daniel Jurafsky, James H. Martin.
-    - Read Chapter 2, and try to answer the following; what is a document and document segmentation? what a sentence and sentence segmentation? what do you understand by a corpora, what is tokenization?
-Explain these terms stopwords, stemming, lemmatization,
+    - Read Chapter 2, and try to answer the following; what is a document and document segmentation? what is a sentence and sentence segmentation? what do you understand by a corpora, what is tokenization?
+Explain these terms; stopwords, stemming, lemmatization,

 </div>
 </details>